VangelisTsiatouras/VangelisTsiatouras/README.md

 ⚡️ I'm experienced on implementing backend RESTful APIs with SQL or noSQL databases.

-🌱 Currently I'm learning DevOps, such as Docker, Terraform and stuff...
+🌱 Currently I'm learning Graph DBs such as Neo4J, and Data Pipelining using [Prefect](https://www.prefect.io/)

+☁️ Also I have enrolled to AWS Certified Cloud Practitioner program in order to dive into Cloud Services for Big Data.

-🤖 Sometimes I like to implement small Machine learning projects for fun.
+🤖 Sometimes I like to implement small Machine Learning projects for fun.

 🏞️ At my free time, I love to go for hiking and at winter maybe you will find me at some snowy slope ⛷️